razumeiko/py-android-viewer/README.md

 # py android viewer

-This package allows you to get video stream from android device.
+This package allows you to get video stream from the android device.

 Stream frames already converted to numpy array using [PyAV](https://github.com/mikeboers/PyAV)